-Tenants, may at their own cost, carry out improvements to their homes but can only carry out works for which prior permission, in writing, has been granted by Waverley Housing.
+Tenants, may at their own cost, carry out improvements to their homes, garden or garage but can only carry out works for which prior permission, in writing, has been granted by Waverley Housing.

 Where such improvements are carried out tenants may have the right to be compensated for some types of improvements when they terminate their tenancies.